-The Company's shares have been listed on the Stock Exchange since 2 June 2020.
+The Company's shares have been listed on The Stock Exchange of Hong Kong Limited since 2 June 2020 (the "Listing Date").
 The Group is committed to achieving high standards of corporate governance by reviewing and strengthening corporate governance measure from time to time.
 The Board of the Company believes that sound and reasonable corporate governance practices are essential for the efficient operation and continuing growth of the Group and the safeguarding and maximising the interests of our shareholders.

-The Corporate Governance Code and Corporate Governance Report (the "CG Code") set out in Appendix 14 to the Listing Rules have been duly adopted by the Board as the code on corporate governance practices of the Company.
+The Corporate Governance Code (the "CG Code") set out in Appendix C1 to the Listing Rules have been duly adopted by the Board as the code on corporate governance practices of the Company.

-The Company has complied with the applicable code provisions (the "Code Provision(s)") and principles under CG Code as set out in Appendix 14 to the Listing Rules throughout the year ended 31 December 2021.
+The Company has complied with the applicable code provisions (the "Code Provision(s)") and principles under CG Code as set out in Appendix C1 to the Listing Rules throughout the year ended 31 December 2023.